'It's not the employer who pay the wages. Employers only handle the money. It is the customer who pays the wages.' Henry Ford

 Unfortunately, these types of conversations are happening up and down the country.
 One of the most commonly used phrases in strategy/ marketing/ commercial/ leadership journals around the world is 'customers at the heart of the Business'.
 Those businesses that do, have a competitive advantage by focussing the organisation on creating, developing and then retailing products & services that customers and prospects actually want!
 Corporate magic dust!!

 Make sure you have your customer at the heart of your business.
-Learn the ways in which you can nurture and improve your customer loyalty and implement a successful customer retention strategy with our Training Course in Customer Retention.
+Learn the ways in which you can nurture and improve your customer loyalty and implement a successful customer retention strategy with the IDM's training course in Customer Retention.